Erre49172/pico-template/README.md

-# This is a template for making C++ projects for RaspberryPi pico
+# This is a template for making C++ projects with RaspberryPi pico

 # File structure